stfc/PSyclone/examples/gocean/eg5/README.md

 The makefile here will invoke psyclone with the ``--profile invokes`` flag, which will add profiling around the two invokes used in the example.

-.. note:
+### Note:
 The actual runtime is extremly short, so likely the profiling tool used will report 0 seconds for each of the invokes.

 ## Running
 The output will depend on the wrapper library used.
 For the ``template``